mellowsea/TheMellow/src/Poems/The-Beauty-of-Sleep.md

 To close my eyes and succomb to it is inevitable for me.

-I love the sweet seduction of warm dripping pool
+I love the sweet seduction of its warm dripping pool

 I swim and luxerate in its bath knowing I'll return to the shore.